stefcameron/try-micro-frontends/README.md

 ### Styles

-Pure CSS, just `import './MyComponent.styles.css'` in your component's module the styles will get loaded whenever/if ever the module is loaded at runtime.
+Pure CSS: Just `import './MyComponent.css'` in your component's module.
+The styles will get loaded when/if ever the module is loaded at runtime.

 See `./apps/app1/src/components/App/App.js` for an example.